 2. MORIALTA CONSERVATION PARK

 With vast expanses of untouched woodlands, tranquil waterfalls and impressive gorges, Morialta Conservation Park feels a world away from the city.
-But this slice of bushland bliss is a quick 10-minute drive from the Adelaide CBD, the perfect escape for city-slickers looking to practice social distancing and get back in touch with nature.
+But this slice of bushland bliss is a quick 10-minute drive from the Adelaide CBD, the perfect escape for city-slickers looking to get back in touch with nature.
 A bushwalkers paradise, Morialta Conservation Park is home to countless walking trails.
 We recommend starting with the Morialta Falls Plateau Hike, a 4km circuit which takes hikers to the 30-metre First Falls which flow in autumn and winter and offers impressive views of the city and coast.
 The park is also home to Adelaide’s biggest nature-based playground, and there’s plenty of spots to throw down your picnic rug for a spot of yoga or meditation.

 3. CLELAND CONSERVATION PARK